Chattanooga Divorce Lawyers

 Divorce is tough and complex.
 What should you expect from your Chattanooga divorce lawyer?
 Jim Purple, Sonali Arora and our entire legal team guide you through the divorce process.
 So, choose a law firm that resolves your child custody disputes and financial issues.

 Call today to speak to one of our family law attorneys in Chattanooga.
 Purple Law Firm provides skilled Tennessee divorce lawyers, a legal team representing you.
-Because we help with the legal process of divorce and child custody disputes, contact us today.
+Because we help with the legal process of divorce and child custody disputes.

 Divorce is emotional, often traumatic.
 To be sure, it involves many complex legal issues.
 Additionally, when the divorce involves a child custody dispute, it is more difficult.
 Simply put, divorce is not easy.
 Therefore, retain an experienced divorce lawyer to represent you.
 A skilled family law attorney protects your legal interests.
 Purple Law Firm’s legal team walks you through the divorce.

 The process of divorce ends the marital relationship.
 But, there is more.
 To finalize a divorce, several issues require resolution.
 In this situation, a skilled Tennessee divorce lawyer handles these issues for you.